Occupational Safety and Health

 • Reaffirmation of laws, regulations, and standards

-• Lectures by external experts, understanding and discussion of responsibilities
+• Lecture by general manager of the Global Safety Integrity Center; understanding and discussion of responsibilities

 • Safety management and actions